SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 A trainrun consists of one or more trainrun sections.
 The trainrun section represents a specific segment or portion of a trainrun that connects two nodes.
 It encapsulates all the relevant information related to that particular section, including temporal details like departure and arrival times.
 Additionally, it also stores the journey time, which indicates the duration it takes for the train to run to move from one node to another.

-A trainrun has references to behaviour-related abstractions such as category (e.g., a regional train, an intercity train or a goods train), frequency (e.g., 1/4h, 1/2h or every hourand) time category (e.g., peak times or off-peak times or occasional), which define the behaviour of a trainrun ([see data model](DATA_MODEL.md)).
+A trainrun has references to behaviour-related abstractions such as category (e.g., a regional train, an intercity train or a goods train), frequency (e.g., 1/4h, 1/2h or every hour), and time category (e.g., peak times or off-peak times or occasional), which define the behaviour of a trainrun ([see data model](DATA_MODEL.md)).

 For more details have a look into [create and modify trainrun](CREATE_TRAINRUN.md).